hamedghd/meet/README.md

 ## User stories

-Markup : 1.
-As a user I should be able to “filter events by city” So that I can see the list of events that take place in that city.
+         1. As a user I should be able to “filter events by city” So that I can see the list of events that take place in that city.
            i.
 Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities. ii.
 Scenario 2: User should see a list of suggestions when they search for a city. iii.
 Scenario 3: User can select a city from the suggested list.